Phillip-D-Shields/django_genia_wiki/README.md

 - Run `docker compose up` from the root to start the server

   > Note: A postgresql db container will be created and started automatically, once this container is ready to accept connections, the django server will start.
 This can take a few seconds.
+If you try to access the localhost via a browser before the server container has finished setup, the server container will stop and need to be restarted.

 - Once everything is connected and operating, run the command `python manage.py rebuild_index` to create the search index.